DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 Once you have read the data in, you usually have an `Array` object to work with.
 The shape of the `Array` will match the shape of the `Variable` (if all data was read) or the shape of the `Section` (if a subset was read).
 There are a number of ways to access data in the `Array`.
-Here is an example of accessing data in a 3D array, keeping track of extent:
+Here is an example of accessing data in a 3D array, keeping track of index:

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/src/test/java/examples/cdmdatasets/ReadingCdmTutorial.java&iterateForLoop %}